awsdocs/aws-java-developer-guide/doc_source/examples-pinpoint-create-segment.rst

    limitations under the License.

 #############################
-Creating Segment in |PINlong|
+Creating Segments in |PINlong|
 #############################

 .. meta::
    :description: How to update an app segment in Amazon pinpoint.
    :keywords: AWS for Java SDK code examples, amazon pinpoint segment

-A user segment represents a subset of your users based on shared characteristics such as how recently a user opened your app or which device they use.
-The example below demonstrates how to define a segment of users.
+A user segment represents a subset of your users that's based on shared characteristics, such as how recently a user opened your app or which device they use.
+The following example demonstrates how to define a segment of users.

 Create a Segment